Back to AgenTank

 teleport(x, y)

 Moves instantly to a valid open target.
 Invalid targets fail but still consume cooldown.
-After success, your next 2 frames are fire-locked.
+Landing within 4 tiles of the enemy fire-locks your next 2 frames; farther teleports do not.
 Cooldown: 40 frames.

 boost()